-Within the past few years, as the labor market has become less labor intensive and more service oriented, there are declining work-related injuries.
+Historically, the labor market has become less labor intensive and more service oriented, there are declining work-related injuries.
 Additionally, employers are being more proactive to prevent injuries.
 If declines in workers' compensation costs occur in many states and persist over the long-term, it would have a material adverse impact on our business, financial condition and results of operations.